 Very confident of further victories, the French focused their attention on one place—Puebla de Los Angeles.
 This attack, though, was anticipated by Mexican President Benito Juárez, and when the French finally attacked, on May 5, 1862, the French had to retreat after losing almost 500 soldiers.
 The Mexican forces, on the other hand, lost fewer than 100.

 Do Mexicans celebrate Cinco de Mayo across the entire country?

 What is Cinco de Mayo really about?
 Some of us less clued up on the history of Mexico might be wondering: “well, do Mexicans celebrate Cinco de Mayo across the entire country?”
 While the battle was not strategically significant, it represented a symbolic victory for the Mexican forces and added to the resistance.
-However, only the town of Puebla celebrate the day, which begs the question, why does the US celebrate this day too?
+However, only the town of Puebla celebrates the day, so you’d be forgiven for asking, “does Mexico celebrate Cinco de Mayo” or “do Mexicans celebrate Cinco de Mayo?”, but why do we celebrate Cinco de Mayo in the US too?